Wxsang/Learngit/readme.txt

-This a content of Wxsang‘s git. git is a free software.
+This a content of Wxsang‘s git.
+Git is a free software.
+The time is 14:55